Diablo5G/UTA-CYBER-2021-ASSIGNMENT/Certification Prep/README.md

 ![Proof of Completion of Training](https://github.com/Diablo5G/UTA-CYBER-2021-ASSIGNMENT/blob/Master/Certification%20Prep/Splunk%20Certification/Images/eLearning%20Completed.png)

 After you're complete self-paced eLearning of Splunk Fundamentals Part 1, you will get 234 pages PDF file for more study.
 It's very useful information inside and can be exhausted to finish it if you have a limited time before attempting the test. :cold_sweat: Splunk allows you to postpone if you feel like you're not ready for it.
-Trust me! read every single page of this PDF and try to remember it.
+Trust me! read every single page of this PDF and try to remember it (below screenshot is an example of pdf).

 ![234pages](https://github.com/Diablo5G/UTA-CYBER-2021-ASSIGNMENT/blob/Master/Certification%20Prep/Splunk%20Certification/Images/Splunk%207.x%20Fundamentals%20Part%201%20(eLearning).png)